 Many designers still continue to think of themselves as providing a technical service.
 They aim to create websites that look good, work well and include all the required content.
 We believe that website designers should aim higher.

-Website design should be a personal pursuit as much as a technical one.
+Mobile first website design should be a personal pursuit as much as a technical one.
 Designers should pursue a genuinely deep understanding of their clients’ needs and goals.
 They should apply in-depth personas and customer journey maps to build websites that both reflect where the client organization is now, and where it is hoping to go.
 Every design team is following the best design trends to amaze you with their creativity.

 Dazzling website design not only requires technical excellence – it requires that the designer find ways redefine an organization, both visually and contextually, in a way that the client themselves would never have dreamed of – and still perfectly capture the essence of who the client is and where they are heading.